band/masvftest03/masvftest03/setupProcedures.md

 Open Obsidian Client
  3. "Open another vault"
- 4. "Create new vault: create a new Obsidian vault under a folder"
+ 4. "Create new vault: create a new Obsidian vault under a folder" 4.1. give the vault directory a name like "notes" (still confused a bit about what names what where)

 In the new vault browser:
  5. Select "Community plugins" (need to disable safe mode)